Recommended Testing Calendar

 |SAS in session?||YES||NO||YES||YES*||YES||NO||YES||NO|

 *The November 4, 2023 SAT will not be offered on campus at St. Andrew’s.

 |Class in session?||NO||YES||YES*||YES||YES*||YES||NO*||NO*|

-*The February 11, 2023 ACT will not be offered on campus at St. Andrew's.
+*The ACT will not be offered on campus at St. Andrew’s on this date.

 Students and parents/guardians, please note: